The Family of the Vourdalak: In film

 The novella became the basis for "I Wurdulak", one of the three parts of Mario Bava's 1963 film Black Sabbath, featuring Boris Karloff.
-The 1972 Italian/Spanish film The Night of the Devils was also based on Tolstoy's story.
-A glancing reference to the novella occurs in Guy Wilson's 2012 film, Werewolf: The Beast Among Us; when an undead victim of a werewolf attack arises and is shot by the grandson of the Great Hunter who exclaims, "I hate goddamn Vourdalaks."
+The 1972 Italian/Spanish film The Night of the Devils and the 2023 French film The Vourdalak are also based on Tolstoy's story.
+A glancing reference to the novella occurs in Guy Wilson's 2012 film, Werewolf: The Beast Among Us, when an undead victim of a werewolf attack arises and is shot by the grandson of the Great Hunter who exclaims, "I hate goddamn Vourdalaks."
+Episode 1 of the animated horror anthology series, "Red Iron road" is called "family of the Vourdalak" and follows the Tolstoy novel.